 Before you apply, there are a few things to consider.
 You may be on the hook for an upfront fee, and borrowers with good or excellent credit may find lower interest rates with another lender.
 Also, the lender states it reports to one or more credit bureaus instead of guaranteeing to report to all three, so keep this in mind if building credit is a priority for you.

-LendingPoint offers personal loans from $2,000 to $25,000, and you can use the loan funds for just about anything you want.
-Repayment terms range from 24 to 60 months, and there's an origination fee of 0% to 6% of the loan amount.
+LendingPoint offers personal loans from $2,000 to $36,500, and you can use the loan funds for just about anything you want.
+Repayment terms range from 24 to 60 months, and there's an origination fee of 0% to 7% of the loan amount depending on your state of residence.

 One of the more popular ways to use a personal loan is for debt consolidation.
 For example, let's say you have a $10,000 balance on a credit card with a 21% annual percentage rate (APR).
 If you were to qualify for a $10,000 personal loan with a 48-month repayment term and a 12% interest rate and a 0% origination fee, you'd pay about $263 per month and be debt-free after four years.
 Your total interest charges would be about $2,640.